“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 Price: Around USD 115 a night

 - A privileged place to stay that will always succeed to make you chilled.
 It’s impossible to be bored here, with olive trees overlooking the ocean.

-Quick giveaway: If you need to forget about the quirky characteristics of your boss or all these tight deadlines that you have to work in, come here and enjoy nature.
+Quick giveaway: If you need to forget about the quirky characteristics of your boss or all these tight deadlines that you have to work under, come here and enjoy nature.
 It’s also ideal for family vacations; many activities and programs are allocated for children.
-Don’t forget to bring your coffee before dusk to enjoy the tranquil ambiance.
+Don’t forget to bring your coffee before dusk to enjoy the tranquil ambience.

 Mayor Pelekas Monastery

 Price: Around USD 90 a night